-MARSHALLTOWN – As has become a tradition close to Memorial Day, the Marshalltown Community College Foundation and the Fairall Memorial Scholarship committee celebrated with student recipients and their families the selection for one of MCC’s most prestigious scholarships.
-Because members of their families chose to serve in the Armed Forces, these Marshalltown Community College students were eligible and eventually selected as recipients of the Loyal S. and Helen Fairall Memorial Scholarships for 2019-20.
+As has become a tradition close to Memorial Day, the Marshalltown Community College Foundation and the Fairall Memorial Scholarship committee celebrated with student recipients and their families the selection for one of MCC’s most prestigious scholarships.
+Because members of their families chose to serve in the Armed Forces, these MCC students were eligible and eventually selected as recipients of the Loyal S. and Helen Fairall Memorial Scholarships for 2021-22.

-The Committee awarded five full tuition and fees scholarships (up to 16 hours) to the following recipients: Michelle Adelmund, Lauren Batterson, Jaci Hardman, Landyn Larson and Brian Trowbridge.
-Partial scholarships were awarded to Katelyn Choate, Decker Mann, Mackenzie Moyer and Zachary Sills.
-The total value of the nine scholarships is more than $42,000.
+The Committee awarded six full tuition and fees scholarships (up to 16 hours) to the following recipients: Drew Carson, Izabelle Duncan, Savannah Frohwein, Meadow Knutson, Meleah Sadler and Silva Schmidt.
+The total value of the six scholarships is more than $40,000.

-For the 17th year, the selection committee awarded the scholarships in memory of Loyal S. and Helen Fairall.
-In all, 115 MCC students have received the Fairall Memorial Scholarship, something the Fairall family believes would have made Loyal very proud.
+For the 19th year, the selection committee awarded the scholarships in memory of Loyal S. and Helen Fairall.
+In all, 127 MCC students have received the Fairall Memorial Scholarships, something the Fairall family believes would have made Loyal very proud.
 Loyal served in leadership positions of American Legion Post #46 and was Commander in 1956.
 The award honors all of the men and women who are or have served their country so faithfully through the years.

 Applicants for the Fairall Memorial Scholarship must meet criteria of having family members who served in the Armed Forces of the United States.
-Members of the American Legion Scholarship Committee, Kelley Fairall-Fifer, Vic Hellberg and Bob Miller, selected the students after carefully evaluating about 50 applications.
+Members of the American Legion Scholarship Committee, Kelley Fairall-Fifer, Vic Hellberg and Bob Miller, selected the students after carefully evaluating all submitted applications.

 Creating a memorial scholarship is one way to establish a legacy and financially assist MCC students and future students with their education.
 Anyone interested in learning more about starting a scholarship at MCC can contact Carol Geil, MCC Foundation Director, at (641) 844-5747.